NaserAlomosh/Sayarti-Mobile/README.md

-Sayarti Mobile Application
+Sayarti Mobile

-Flutter mobile application for Sayarti, a vehicle management platform that allows users to manage vehicles, fuel consumption, maintenance, expenses, reminders, notifications, statistics, and vehicle-related activity.
+Flutter mobile application for Sayarti, a vehicle management platform that allows users to manage their vehicles, fuel consumption, maintenance, expenses, reminders, notifications, statistics, and vehicle-related costs.

-This repository uses this README as the main:
+This README is the main:

-* Product scope.
+* Product scope
-* Frontend architecture reference.
-* UI implementation roadmap.
+* Mobile development roadmap
-* Feature checklist.
+* Development checklist
-* Development progress tracker.
+* Implementation progress tracker
-* Definition of Done.
-* Figma implementation tracker.
-* Backend integration tracker.
+* Feature status reference

-Every feature must remain unchecked until it is fully implemented, tested, integrated where applicable, and verified.
+Every feature must remain unchecked until the corresponding work is actually implemented and verified.

 ⸻